 Traffic is the lifeblood of the cybercrime ecosystem.
-It is a core commodity enabling criminals to monetize their operations in various ways.
+It is a core commodity enabling cybercriminals to monetize their operations in various ways.
 For example, in our recent analysis of a fake Russian dating scheme, we observed that fraudsters used online ads to push web traffic to their sites and hijacked web browsers with adware to redirect victim computers.
 Meanwhile, other actors tap into traffic for much more illicit reasons, such as hijacking traffic from large advertising networks, carrying out phishing attacks, and distributing malware to vulnerable computers.

 Many attackers take active steps to protect this source of revenue, utilizing various traffic and device filtering techniques to block out security researchers and optimize the type of traffic they receive.
 In today’s post, we’ll examine a campaign RiskIQ has been tracking for several weeks involving traffic monetization and filtering, obfuscation, and several thousand compromised web servers.